 With our lives getting ever busier, many runners have found that running to or from work is an efficient way to get in the miles.

-So if you’d like to get outdoors more or would like to find creative ways to fit more runs into your training plan, consider adding a run commute to your weekly routine.
+So if you’d like to get outdoors more, consider running to work and adding a run commute at least once or twice to your weekly routine.

 Although running to work can be very freeing, it can be logistically complex depending on where you live and how far away your workplace is.

 If your commute is too long, consider taking the train for some of the route then run the rest of the way.

 Likewise, if you drive to work, consider parking further away from your workplace then run the rest of the way.

 This works really well if the traffic where you work is particularly bad and running actually turns out to be quicker!

 After your run, you’re likely to be sweaty and in need of a well-deserved shower before you start your working day.

 Many workplaces nowadays have showers for active commuters like runners and cyclists.